 The Walden Soundscape is an award-winning digital project and companion website to my dissertation that aims to immerse viewers and listeners in Walden Pond’s soundscape.
 The website is a toolbox for educators and students to engage in a natural soundscape alongside works of literature that inspired early activism in the wilderness preservation movement such as Thoreau’s Walden and Emerson’s Nature.

 My digital pedagogy draws from a variety of approaches to make texts accessible and to build community inside and outside the classroom.
-Beyond scaffolding assignments and encouraging intellectual risk-taking, through class blog and group work assignments I ask students to bring research and current events into their close readings.
-As students build these bridges, they realize how relevant historical texts are today rather than assuming literature’s importance is self-evident.
-They also strengthen their writing and acquire the tools they need to write effectively.
-In ongoing digital humanities projects that utilize media such as BuzzFeed, DropBox, Twitter, and WordPress, students inspire and respond to each other (e.g. using a class hashtag, such as #AmLitEnv) and draw connections between literary studies and the sociopolitical issues that they are most invested in.
+Students write beyond the class and for a public audience through class blog posts and collaborative digital projects, and these assignments bring up questions of privacy, surveillance, and security, which I use as opportunities to discuss best practices.
+As students learn to secure and control their digital identities, they also strengthen their writing and acquire the tools they need to write effectively and for different audiences.
+In ongoing digital humanities projects that utilize media such as BuzzFeed, DropBox, Twitter, and WordPress, students inspire and respond to one another (e.g. using a class hashtag) and draw connections between literary studies and the sociopolitical issues that they are most invested in.